indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 **The offending thread died upon encountering an exception.** First, the threads of both responsive and unresponsive Zuul services were compared in the VisualVM.
 Other than the obvious difference in the thread count, a thread named _AsyncAppender-asyncResponseLog_ was found missing in the unresponsive Zuul JVM.
-The thread suffix (_asyncResponseLog_) matched the asynchronous name of log appender in the Log4J configuration file.
+The thread suffix, _asyncResponseLog_, matched the asynchronous name of log appender in the Log4J configuration file.
 It led to the conclusion that **the response log blocking queue was filled due to the death of _AsyncAppender-asyncResponseLog_** thread. **It also confirmed the death thread hypothesis**.